Resolution gets a bad rap.

 - The number of pixels is key.
 Recent DSLR cameras can capture over 4000 x 3000 pixels.
 Divide the pixel dimensions by 100 to find the size the image can reproduce before doing any enlarging.
 In this example, the size would be 40” x 30”.

 - Doing your own enlarging (upsampling) is not recommended.
 It causes irreversible damage to the image.
-For best results, send your highest quality original to your graphic professional, and let him or her control the enlarging process.
+For best results, send your highest quality original to your graphic professional, and let them control the enlarging process.

 - In all cases, communicate often and early with the designer AND producer of the graphics.
 They will guide you and help to make you look your best.